Legislative Priorities

 - Pass an AEL repeal or a modernization of the AEL calculation that more accurately reflects school spending across the state.

-Proposition 123
+Reform the Proposition 123 Triggers

 Educator Recruitment and Retention